RTXteam/kgx-storage/README.md

 ## Overview

-This repository contains the **web interface** for the KGX Storage Component, which serves the NCATS Translator project by providing:
-- Long-term storage for processed KGX output files in S3
+Web interface for the KGX Storage Component, serving the NCATS Translator project.
+Provides public access to processed KGX output files stored in S3 for DOGSURF and other Translator teams.
-- Public web interface for browsing and downloading files
-- Support for DOGSURF and other Translator teams

-**Main Implementation**: The core S3 upload logic and data processing pipeline is located in the main translator-ingests repository: https://github.com/NCATSTranslator/translator-ingests/tree/kgx_storage/src/translator_ingest/util/storage
+This repository contains only the Flask web server for browsing and downloading.
+The core S3 upload logic and data processing pipeline is in the main translator-ingests repository: https://github.com/NCATSTranslator/translator-ingests/tree/kgx_storage/src/translator_ingest/util/storage

-This repository only contains the Flask web server that provides the browsing interface.
-The actual data upload, storage management, and pipeline orchestration code lives in the translator-ingests repo.

 ---

 ## Features

-- **Browse S3 bucket** folders and files with a clean web interface
+- Browse S3 bucket folders and files
-- **Download files** directly from S3 via presigned URLs (1-hour expiration)
+- Download files via presigned URLs (1-hour expiration)
-- **JSON viewer** with syntax highlighting for metadata files
+- JSON viewer with syntax highlighting for metadata files
-- **Folder statistics** showing size, file count, and last modified date
-- **HTTPS** with automatic SSL certificate management via Let's Encrypt
+- HTTPS with SSL certificate management via Let's Encrypt
-- **Responsive design** for mobile and desktop
-- **Read-only public access** - no authentication required
+- Public read-only access

 ---